geromer/AmuOvi/privacy-policy.md

 ## 1. Overview

-[App Name] ("the app", "we", "our") is a personal grocery tracking tool.
+[AmuOvi Cart] ("the app", "we", "our") is a personal grocery tracking tool.
 This policy explains how the app handles your data.
 The short version: **almost all data stays on your device and we never see it.**

 ## 2. Data We Collect and Store